phluid61/mug/README.md

 #### `each_pair {| key, value | block } -> hsh`<br>`each_pair -> an_enumerator`

-Calls +block+ once for each key in the enum, passing the key-value pair as parameters.
+Calls `block` once for each key in the enum, passing the key-value pair as parameters.
 If no block is given, an enumerator is returned instead.

 #### `each_key {| key | block } -> hsh`<br>`each_key -> an_enumerator`

-Calls +block+ once for each key in the enum, passing the key as a parameter.
+Calls `block` once for each key in the enum, passing the key as a parameter.
 If no block is given, an enumerator is returned instead.

 #### `fetch(key [, default] ) -> obj`<br>`fetch(key) { |key| block } -> obj`

 Returns a value from the enum for the given key.
-If the key can't be found, there are several options: With no other arguments, it will raise a +KeyError+ exception; if +default+ is given, then that will be returned; if the optional code block is specified, then that will be run and its result returned.
+If the key can't be found, there are several options: With no other arguments, it will raise a `KeyError` exception; if `default` is given, then that will be returned; if the optional code block is specified, then that will be run and its result returned.

 #### `fetch_values(key, ...) -> array`<br>`fetch_values(key, ...) { |key| block } -> array`

-Returns an array containing the values associated with the given keys but also raises +KeyError+ when one of keys can't be found.
+Returns an array containing the values associated with the given keys but also raises `KeyError` when one of keys can't be found.
-Also see +#values_at+ and +#fetch+.
+Also see `#values_at` and `#fetch`.

 #### `key?(key) -> true or false`

-Returns +true+ if the given key is present in this enum.
+Returns `true` if the given key is present in this enum.

 #### `keys -> array`